Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="first-notification-delay"></a> First Notification Delay

-Sometimes the problem in question should not be notified when the first notification happens, but a defined time duration afterwards.
+Sometimes the problem in question should not be notified when the notification is due (the object reaching the `HARD` state) but a defined time duration afterwards.
 In Icinga 2 you can use the `times` dictionary and set `begin = 15m` as key and value if you want to suppress notifications in the first 15 minutes.
 Leave out the `end` key - if not set, Icinga 2 will not check against any end time for this notification.